What is BOPP? And Why Make Labels From It?

-BOPP shares the properties of other PP plastics, including ruggedness, fatigue resistance, moisture resistance, very low toxicity, flexible finishing options, as well a controllable transparency (manufacturers can make BOPP clear, opaque, or any translucency in between).
+BOPP shares the properties of other PP plastics, including ruggedness, fatigue resistance, moisture resistance, very low toxicity, flexible finishing options, as well a controllable transparency (manufacturers can make BOPP clear, nontransparent, or any translucency in between).
 Also, while they make long-lasting labels and stickers and easily printable, most off-the-shelf adhesives have trouble attaching themselves to the material.
 These qualities are perfect for long-lasting, food-safe labels and other common BOPP film applications.

 Why is BOPP such a great material for labels?

 For food labels, BOPP film offers significant advantages.
 It’s non-toxic.
 The material’s also resistant to solvents and acids.
 Many food and beverage items, such as those containing tomatoes, citrus, or coffee, are quite acidic.
-Even when the items don’t directly touch the labels, there can be some off-gassing or limited contact during manufacturing process that can stain or cause deterioration in other label materials.
+Even when the items don’t directly touch the labels, there can be some off-gassing or limited contact during the manufacturing process that can stain or cause deterioration in other label materials.
 Using BOPP film for your labels can help mitigate this issue.
-These same properties makes BOPP well-suited for bottle labels, jar labels, and canning labels.
+These same properties make BOPP well-suited for bottle labels, jar labels, and canning labels.

 Check out these other posts on labels: